Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 > <div style="font-family: NewCM, Mono, sans serif;">Training scores:<br> precision=0.79 recall=0.83 f1=0.81 <br><br> Validation scores:<br> precision=0.69 recall=0.75 f1=0.72 </div>

 All the remark made in the previous section apply here too.
-The main difference is that this model seems a little bit better, and seems to overfit a little less.
+The main difference is that this model seems a bit better, and seems to overfit a little less.
 One thing that is important though, is that for this model the scaling of the numerical values in the data preparation step is more important, so it is crucial not forget this step when using logistic regression.

 ### Model explanation

-Again, everything we have seen about model explanation for the random forest model also applies here.
+Again, everything we have seen about the model explanation for the random forest model also applies here.
 Let's see what we get when computing the permutation importance for the new model:

 <table class="eli5-weights eli5-feature-importances" style="border-collapse: collapse; border: none; margin-top: 0em; table-layout: auto;">